articleIcon-icon

 A PEO ensures your organization meets Illinois’ specific requirements and reduces your risk of any penalties for non-compliance, which can have drastic repercussions for your organization and its corporate officers.

-For example, on an individual level, corporate officers in Illinois who negligently fail to obtain worker’s compensation are committing a Class A misdemeanor, and those who knowingly fail are guilty of a Class 4 felony.
+For example, on an individual level, corporate officers in Illinois who negligently fail to obtain workers’ compensation are committing a Class A misdemeanor, and those who knowingly fail are guilty of a Class 4 felony.
 Your organization’s corporate officers may also be held personally liable for any unpaid penalties.

-On an organizational level, employers that knowingly fail to obtain worker’s compensation insurance may be issued a work-stop order to cease all business operations until they provide proof of insurance.
-They also lose their protections under the Workers' Compensation Act, so can be sued for unlimited benefits in civil court by injured employees, and must prove they didn’t behave negligently.
+On an organizational level, employers that knowingly fail to obtain workers’ compensation insurance may be issued a work-stop order to cease all business operations until they provide proof of insurance.
+They also lose their protections under the Workers' Compensation Act, so they can be sued for unlimited benefits in civil court by injured employees, and must prove they didn’t behave negligently.

-Worker safety regulations
+Illinois worker safety regulations

 Worker safety in Illinois is regulated by IL OSHA, which enforces standards, offers training, and covers state and local workplaces.
 Private sector and federal workplaces fall under federal OSHA, while whistleblower protections exist for reporting unsafe conditions.

-Meal breaks and rest periods
+Illinois meal breaks and rest periods

 Illinois employees who work 7.5 hours continuously are entitled to a break of at least 20 minutes.
 This should be taken within 5 hours of their start time.
 Additionally, an extra 20-minute meal break must be allowed if the employee is working a 12-hour shift or longer.
 Exemptions and exclusions apply.